w3c/wai-media-guide/planning.md

 ## Checklists

 The checklists below:
-* include all that is needed to meet user needs (including what goes beyond most accessibility standards and policies)
+* include all that is needed to meet user needs (including what goes beyond minimum accessibility standards and policies)
-* indicate what is required in Web Content Accessibility Guidelines (WCAG) at Level A, AA, and AAA. _(For an explanation of all that, jump down to the [Standards section of this page](#standards)_
+* indicate what is required in Web Content Accessibility Guidelines (WCAG) at Level A, AA, and AAA. _(For an explanation of all that, jump down to the [Standards section of this page](#standards).)_

 ### Audio-only Checklist